ye-kyaw-thu/myPOS/README.md

 ## Citation

-If you want to use myPOS models or POS-tagged data in your research and we'd appreciate if you use the following reference:
+If you want to use myPOS models or POS-tagged data in your research and we'd appreciate if you use the following two references:

 Khin War War Htike, Ye Kyaw Thu, Zuping Zhang, Win Pa Pa, Yoshinori Sagisaka and Naoto Iwahashi, "Comparison of Six POS Tagging Methods on 10K Sentences Myanmar Language (Burmese) POS Tagged Corpus", at 18th International Conference on Computational Linguistics and Intelligent Text Processing (CICLing 2017), April 17~23, 2017, Budapest, Hungary.